Transcript of Sold a Story E5: The Company

 (Music)

-Big Brother and the National Reading Curriculum: How Ideology Trumped Evidence
+Big Brother and the National Reading Curriculum: How Ideology Trumped Evidence In Defense of Our Children: When Politics, Profit, and Education Collide Reading for Profit: How the Bottom Line Leaves Kids Behind

 The main message of these books was: leave schools alone.
 Teachers know what they’re doing.
 They don’t need politicians and scientists telling them what to do.
-And, the books were saying, this scientifically-based reading instruction stuff is mostly about publishing companies trying to profit off public education.
+And, the books were saying, this scientifically based reading instruction stuff is mostly about publishing companies trying to profit off public education.

 Lucy Calkins told the Washington Post in 2002 that the government wanted publishers to make programs that tell teachers what to do.
 And she said, “Of course it is big business."